-6.3.1 AREA OF STRATEGIC VISUAL IMPORTANCE
+6.3.1 AREA OF STRATEGIC VISUAL IMPORTANCE (CRAN11)

-The Neighbourhood Plan does not provide a locally specific policy for the ASVI.
-This is provided by Policy RE3 (Landscape Character) of the Waverley Local Plan Part One.
-The role of the Neighbourhood Plan has been to define the boundary of the ASVI in Cranleigh.
+The specific policy requirements relating to the ASVI is provided by Policy RE3 (Landscape Character) of the Waverley Local Plan Part One and the Review of Cranleigh's Area of Strategic Visual Importance July 2018.
+The role of Neighbourhood Plan Policy CRAN11 is to define the boundary of the ASVI in Cranleigh.

-Local Plan Part One Policy RE3: Landscape Character
+• Local Plan Part One Policy RE3: Landscape Character